arunbasilpaul/Alarm_Clock/README.md

 # Overview
-This hobby project implements a digital alarm clock using the Hardware favorite VHDL.
+This hobby project implements a digital alarm clock using the Hardware favorite languages.
 The clock counts seconds, minutes, and hours, and supports an alarm function that triggers based on preset values.
 Time and alarm values are displayed using 7-segment displays.
 The design is suitable for FPGA-based implementations and serves as a fundamental example of digital logic design in VHDL.

 <div>
   <img align="left" width="70%" src="https://github.com/user-attachments/assets/52b15464-286c-4dd5-adf6-c17d621a51cb">